 3.7.1 Growth parameters

 The growth parameters for NERICA 1 as influenced by nutrient amendments under field conditions are presented in Table 6.
-Application of FDAP (100 kg ha-1), sugarcane press mud compost (SPMC) + HDAP fertilizer (50 kg ha-1),, RHA + HDAP fertilizer or SPC + CC as amendments to the field rice, significantly, (P=0.05) increased the rice leaf length by 6 cm, 1.8 cm, 1.8 cm and 1.3 cm respectively over the control (5.08 cm).
+Application of FDAP (100 kg ha-1), sugarcane press mud compost (SPMC) + HDAP fertilizer (50 kg ha-1), RHA + HDAP fertilizer or SPC + CC as amendments to the field rice, significantly, (P=0.05) increased the rice leaf length by 6 cm, 1.8 cm, 1.8 cm and 1.3 cm respectively over the control (5.08 cm).
 Application of sole SPMC, RH alone or RH with either CC or HDAP amendments, RHA alone or RHA + CC, did not influence the rice plant leaf length.
 The rice plant height, leaf number, leaf width and number of tillers were not significant under field conditions.

 3.7.2 Yield attributes and yield